UdaykumarIOT/BookMarket/README.md

 - Click the green Run button (https)

 - The app will launch in your browser at https://localhost:[port]

+## TO login as admin
+-Email : admin@bookmarket.com
+-password : Admin@2025

 ✅ You're now running the BookMarket web app locally!